actions-marketplace-validations/apendo-c8_validate-bpmn-model/README.md

        uses: apendo-c8/validate-bpmn-model/.github/workflows/main.yml@main

        with:
-         bpmn-file-path: 'path/to/your/bpmn-file.bpmn'
+         bpmn-file-path: 'path/to/your/bpmn-files-folder'
-         custom-rules-folder: 'path/to/your/custom_rules/'
+         custom-rules-folder: 'path/to/your/custom_rules'
          bpmnlintrc-path: 'path/to/your/.bpmnlintrc'
    ```

 ## View the Validation Result

-After each workflow run (this utilizes on: push) [variants here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions), you can find the result of the validation under the step called "Run BPMN validation and output the result" in the [Actions tab](https://github.com/apendo-c8/call-validate-bpmn-demo/actions)
+After each workflow run (this utilizes on: push) [variants here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions), you can find the result of the validation under the step called "Run BPMN validation and output the result" under "Action tab" click the corresponding workflow run.
+The result of the validation is found under the step "Run BPMN validation and output the result"
 tab of your repository.